MetaMask/metamask-docs/snaps/tutorials/localize-a-snap.md

 }
 ```

-These files can be used from a localization module.
-Here's an example of a working one:
+You can use these files with a localization module.
+The following is an example of a working module:

 ```ts
 import da from '../locales/da.json';